nicolasdet/npm-skyflow-cli/README.md

 **It's time to create, wasting time on setup will no longer be a problem with skyflow.** 🚀

-You can see the the detailed <a href="https://skyflow.io/doc">documentation</a> for additional details and full modules description.
+You can see the the detailed [documentation](https://skyflow.io/doc) for additional details and full modules description.

 ## What can I do with Skyflow ?